33 High-Protein Dinners

 - Heat olive oil in a large pot over medium heat, add onion and bell pepper; cook 3-4 minutes until softened.

 - Stir in garlic, cook 1 minute.
-Add ground turkey, breaking it up, cook until browned.
+Add ground turkey, breaking it up, and cook until browned.

 - Mix in chili powder, cumin, smoked paprika, salt, and pepper; cook 1 minute.